Lukas Franks PI

 With that, the two Russians walked off.

-DS Dahl regarded me.
-“So what the fuck was that all about?”
+The detective regarded me.
+“So, what was that all about?”

-“It seems I ask too many questions,” I wheezed, “I’m Franks, by the way, Lukas Franks, PI.
+“It seems I ask too many questions,” I wheezed holding my stomach, “I’m Franks, by the way, Lukas Franks, PI.
 I guess I owe you one.”

 “I’m Detective Sergeant Dahl,” he put his hand out, “but everyone calls me Shorty.”

-I pulled out my app, hit the flashlight icon, and found my Heckler & Koch in the crap amongst the weeds.
+I pulled out my app, hit the flashlight icon, and found my Heckler & Koch amongst the crap and the weeds.

-“Nice piece,” Shorty said as he eyed it, “got a license?”
+“Nice piece,” Dahl said as he eyed it, “got a license?”

 “Yeah, I got a license, but empty it’s not much use.”
-I managed a smile and shoved it into my shoulder holster.
+I managed a smile, showed him the empty butt, and shoved it into my shoulder holster.

-Shorty slipped on an eyeVid and looked at me, no doubt to get my mug nice and centered in the cam.
+Dahl slipped on an eyeVid and looked at me, no doubt getting my mug nice and centered.
 Through the lenses I could see his eyes go out of focus.
 Probably reading my files.

 “Thanks.”
 I took a good swig.
-It was bourbon.
+Bourbon.
 Not bad.

-“You’re lucky they were just playing around,” Shorty said.
+“You’re lucky they were just playing around,” Dahl said.
 “You okay?”

 “Yeah, still got all my parts.
 They’ve just been re-arranged a bit.”